 Venereal infections stirred tremendous anxiety on account of the putative indication of moral failing – an element which set VD apart from other diseases commonly contracted by troops in India, such as Malaria, Dysentery, and Cholera.
 The main problems causing the Empire with venereal disease, specifically syphilis, in India were, firstly, the issue of manpower shortage.
 If a soldier was found infected, he was sitting out from active service for at least a month, being treated with mercury, often manifesting as unpleasant side effects for the soldiers, who were then infirm due to the time needed to recover from mercury-based treatments.
 Secondly, considering the cost of recruitment and their maintenance in India, along with medical care, the European troops posed serious costs, especially if the cost of lost service was added to the computation.
 The third issue was the issue of nuisance and indiscipline: the wanderings of the European soldiers scouting for sex, was a cause for concern.
 A seemingly mundane technological innovation like the bicycle, which appeared on the colonial scene in the 1880s, only made the challenge greater by enhancing the mobility of the British soldiers (Arnold and DeWald, 2011).

-Reports on the cantonment hospitals revealed the state of venereal disease numbers amongst European and native troops and contained worrying statistics for the Empire, even into the early twentieth century9.
+Reports on the cantonment hospitals revealed the state of venereal disease numbers amongst European and native troops and contained worrying statistics for the Empire, even into the early twentieth century.
 ‘In 1877 the admissions to hospitals from venereal diseases were 362 per 1,000.
 In 1895 they had risen to 537 per 1,000.
 In 1895, 45 per 1,000, or, altogether, 3,200 men out of a total force of 71,031, were constantly in hospital from this cause’ (Report of the Departmental Committee of the India Office, 1897: 468).
 A general report on the incidence of venereal disease among British troops placed the number of Syphilis cases at 3,485 admissions for 1896, and 3851 admissions from soft chancre, another kind of ulcerative venereal infection.
 The overall number admitted with venereal sores were 7,336 and the average number of ‘constantly sick’ stood at 705.68.
 Gonorrhoea related admissions for the same year stood at 6,770 and in 1903; the total admission rate per thousand was 249.5, 200.3 for 1904.
 This was a significant increase from numbers at the close of the previous century.
 The per thousand infection rate in 1896, for instance, stood at 57.
 Reasons for the consistently high rate of venereal infections was attributed to the ‘youthful inexperience of the soldiers’ and the great proportion of ‘very young lads’.
 In Lahore division, the rate of admissions in 1904 was 50.3/1,000, amongst the four highest numbers in the country, with Secunderabad, Poona and Meerut being the other highest three.
 The Northern Command divisions which included Peshawar, Rawalpindi, Lahore, Dalhousie, Multan, Ferozepur, Jalandhar, Kasauli, Amritsar, Ambala, Solan, Dagshai, Jatogh and Subathu, were amongst the most affected.
 The lock hospital at Dagshai reported 91 admissions from venereal infections in 1883.
 By 1887, this number had grown to 229 admissions (Report on the Lock Hospitals in the Punjab for the year 1887, 1888: 27).

 It is noteworthy that when compared, the prevalence of venereal disease amongst the Infantry soldiers was significantly higher than those of the Cavalry and the Artillery.
 This was attributed to the predominance of infantry battalions who frequently marched and lived in temporary camps along the stations of the Northern Command.
 This skewed pattern was attributed to ‘agrarian prostitutes’ – a class of women living in villages adjacent to cantonments as well as military camps.
 Considered ‘more dangerous than the regulars in the bazaars’, the Lieutenant Governor of the Punjab, Denzil Ibbetson even referred to them with the racist and misogynistic moniker of ‘sand rats’ (NAI/ Military/ Sanitary A/ F. No. 697-698, 1905: 17).
 The Punjab government especially voiced its anxieties regarding ‘old standing agricultural villages where women lived under circumstances connecting them closely with cantonments…known to be freely available to the troops and to be spreading disease amongst them’ (NAI/ Military/ Sanitary A/ F. No. 697-698, 1905: 19).

 Recorded numbers on rates of infection can hardly be considered accurate, for it was not uncommon for European troops to seek alternate cures to evade the gaze of the army surgeon (NAI/ Home/ Public/ F. No. 155, 1871).
 This could be attributed not only to greater financial expense involved in going to the cantonment hospital, but also to the unpalatable nature of the mercurial treatments.
-The absence of sound medical understanding of venereal diseases until the early twentieth century, and the lack of antibiotics, meant that medicines administered were often a ‘hit and miss’ (Kennedy, 1996: 23) trial rather than a definitive treatment; an understandable disincentive to seeking treatment10.
+The absence of sound medical understanding of venereal diseases until the early twentieth century, and the lack of antibiotics, meant that medicines administered were often a ‘hit and miss’ (Kennedy, 1996: 23) trial rather than a definitive treatment; an understandable disincentive to seeking treatment.

 The mortality amongst British troops in India was ‘compiled on the principle of accounting for every man becoming ineffective in the year’ (Report of the Commissioners Appointed to Inquire into the Sanitary State of the Army, 1863: 10).
 It was reported that one company worth of troops in each regiment was lost in India every twenty months.
 The rate of venereal disease was particularly high amongst the younger soldiers, as the mortality of soldiers aged 20 to 25 years stood at 56.4/1,000 (Report of the Commissioners Appointed to Inquire into the Sanitary State of the Army, 1863: 14).
 The mounting cost of maintaining each soldier’s health climbed to £100 by 1864.
 Imperial relations of production ensured that the financial costs of protecting the European troops from their own licentiousness were borne primarily by India.
 As one Sanitary Commissioner put it – ‘the sanitary state of the army is intimately linked to the finances of India and influences them to a large extent’ (Report of the Commissioners Appointed to Inquire into the Sanitary State of the Army, 1863: 20).

-‘SONS OF EMPIRE’11 AND THE ‘UNCHASTE NATIVE’
+‘SONS OF EMPIRE’ AND THE ‘UNCHASTE NATIVE’

 It is noteworthy that rates of venereal infection amongst Indian sepoys listed in the same report stood at 24.5/1,000 in 1903, 20.6/1,000 in 1904, a steady and considerable decline from the number in 1897, when rates were around 40.8/1,000.
 The disparity was attributed to the fact that most sepoys were married, many had families living in towns and villages near the military stations, and that they were more accustomed and immune to the ‘unclean ways of the natives’ (Statistical, Sanitary, and Medical Reports of the Army Medical Department, 1866: 20).
 An article in the Indian Lancet went as far as to say: